RickCarlino/courseware-archive/manuscript/scopes.md

  * Syncing data and UI is essential in Angular.
  * Angular maintains sync using a "Digest Cycle".
- * Scopes act as "view models" seen in other MVC architectures.
+ * Scopes act as "view models" seen in other MVVM architectures.

 ## Overview